myRepoArdra/myPersonalProfile/README.md

 - Html
 - CSS

-This is my personal profile showcasing all my works and learnings.
+This is my personal profile showcasing  my works and learnings.
 You can checkout my upcoming projects in this github profile.